-- Above all, the distribution of the risks lead to lower tension and burden
+- Above all, the distribution of the risks leads to lower tension and burden

 Disadvantages of Partnership

-- The differences in the opinion and thoughts of one or more partners for either, the profit sharing ratio, decision making and its implementation, direction, control, administration, etc may lead to chaos.
-Therefore, frequent disputes may lead to the dissolution of partnership as well.
+- The differences in the opinion and thoughts of one or more partners for either, the profit-sharing ratio, decision making and its implementation, direction, control, administration, etc., may lead to chaos.
+Therefore, frequent disputes may also lead to the dissolution of the partnership.

 - There is a burden of implied authority.
-So, if the other partner has committed a blunder, the other partners will also have to face its consequences.
-As a result, even though the partners are careful and efficient enough, due to some partners, they may face some problems.
+So, if the other partner has committed a blunder, the other partners will also have to face the consequences.
+As a result, even though the partners are careful and efficient enough, due to some partners may face some problems.

-- At the time of admission, retirement, etc of the partners, there is a valuation of the assets and the liabilities.
-This will lead to costs increment.
+- At the time of admission, retirement, etc., of the partners, there is a valuation of the assets and the liabilities.
+This will lead to cost increment.

-- The people are highly dependant on the products.
-Therefore, there is a loss to not only to the firm but also to the society as a whole if the partnership closes abruptly.
+- The people are highly dependent on the products.
+Therefore, there is a loss to the firm and society as a whole if the partnership closes abruptly.

 - Due to the unlimited liability, even after the retirement of the partners, they are liable for the acts done when they were the partners.
 In a limited partnership, the liability ceases on the transfer of shares.

-- In partnership, the ideas, thoughts, secrets, are confidential.
+- In partnership, the ideas, thoughts, and secrets are confidential.
 They are generally not shared with anyone.
-So, once the partnership dissolves, the secrets are exposed creating a problem, when a new business is started.1,2
+So, once the partnership dissolves, the secrets expose, creating a problem when one starts a new business.

 To know more, you can read our article Advantages and Disadvantages of Partnership.